 In addition to drawing large numbers of people to the city, Bristol’s many benefits also inspire and encourage solopreneurs and start-ups to make the city their home.
-As such, the business sector in Bristol is thriving.
+As such, the business sector in Bristol is thriving making office space a real premium.
 Businesses in the food and drink, financial, professional services and technology and manufacturing industries are all flourishing.
 Perhaps more than any other sector though, the city is undoubtedly one of the most attractive places for up and coming creative businesses and freelancers to succeed and prosper.

 Creative Industries are Thriving Outside of the Capital

 Where once it was a given that creative businesses, startups and entrepreneurs would flock to London, Bristol has been breaking the mould; its strengths attracting more and more of the top creative talent, particularly those who yearn for a closer-knit creative community.

 The quality of life that Bristol can offer has, for example, attracted a huge range of talent from artisans and artists to digital directors from Google and innovation and strategy directors from Sky, Apple, Microsoft and Coca-Cola.
 Creative companies, including the BBC, the iconic Aardman animation studios and a range of other media, branding and digital organisations, currently make up more than 10% of the local economy.
 This equates to a workforce of around 16,000 people and plays a significant role in the success of the region.